Making History on the Common

 Historic New England: Colonial Games and Trades

 Educators from Historic New England will demonstrate carding and spinning techniques used to process wool gathered from sheep, which once grazed the Common.
-In addition, students will create a paper-doll farmer with his sheep, play games popular during Colonial times, and try their hand at rope-making.
+In addition, students will play games popular during colonial times and get a paper-doll farmer to make at home.

 The Ancient Fishweir Project and the Wampanoag Nation Singers and Dancers

 5,000 years ago fishweirs were built in tidal water near what is now Boston Common to catch fish during the spring spawning season.
 Remnants of early fishweirs still exist, buried in clay below the streets of Boston’s Back Bay.
 The Ancient Fishweir Project connects school students with members of the Native American community, public artist Ross Miller, archaeologists, and educators, to build a fishweir replica along the Charles Street side of Boston Common.
-To further celebrate Native American traditions, the Wampanoag Nation Singers and Dancers will perform at 11:00 a.m. and 12 noon.
+To further celebrate Native American traditions, the Wampanoag Nation Singers and Dancers will perform throughout the event.